 How do I apply to be a Visiting Scholar?

 Applications are now open.
-We will be accepting applications until June 1.
+We will be accepting applications until May 9 on a rolling basis.
 The application consists of 3 parts and can be completed in 3-4 hours on a computer with a webcam and Internet.

 Can I take one, two, or three but not all four courses?

 No. Students must take all four year-long Cornerstone courses and enroll for the full 2022-23 academic year.

 The exact course times will be determined once we know the location of enrolled Visiting Scholars.
 Courses are typically offered Monday/Wednesday and Tuesday/Thursday.

 Courses will be taught by regular Minerva University faculty.

 What is the tuition for the Visiting Scholars year?

 The complete cost of the remote Visiting Scholars year is $18,650 comprising $17,650 tuition and $1,000 in fees for the full year.
 If accepted into the program, there is a $1000 deposit, non-refundable, which will be applied towards tuition.
 If Minerva is able to offer a residential offering, there will be additional costs associated with housing and in-person services.

 The student fees include costs associated with orientation, community program access, and work associated with student records and transferring credits.